How to research a company before a job interview

 - Google the company as well – this should tell you more about what they’ve been doing.

 - Check out www.glassdoor.co.uk and see if the company has been reviewed.
 This website exists for employees to rate their employers and the interview process.
+Do take negative reviews with a pinch of salt though, most people leaving reviews have also left the company and so are less likely to be positive about it.

 - Who are their competitors and what are they up to?
 How does this company sit in the market place?